mafaro21/twitClone/server/dbSchema/HOWTO.md

 ## What are these Files?
-Any of these files define 2 things:  **Data Model** as well as **Schema Validation** for each ``Collection`` in your MongoDb Database.
+These files define 2 things:  **Data Model** as well as **Validation Rules** for each ``Collection`` in your MongoDb Database.
 They ensure data integrity and Security at **DATABASE LEVEL** during inserting and updating, *independent of the application* used.
 They are called JSON Schema.
 Learn more about them here: [https://docs.mongodb.com/manual/core/schema-validation/]

 ## How to use them.
 Please note, these files ARE NOT MEANT TO BE INCLUDED OR USED IN YOUR APP SOURCE CODE.
 THEY ARE SPECIFICALLY MEANT to be uploaded to MONGODb ONLY (in the *Validation* section).
-Also can be used as reference when modeling your app.
+Also can be used as reference when developing your app.

 - First, download the free [MongoDB Compass](https://www.mongodb.com/products/compass) (available for Mac, Linux and Windows).
 - Install it and then connect to your existing **database** (or create New one).
 Then follow these steps: